xiaoweih/DLV/README.md

 # DLV

 Note: the project is currently under active development.
-Please feel free to contact the developer.
+Please feel free to contact the developer by email: xiaowei.huang@cs.ox.ac.uk.

 (1) Installation: